aptivator/suffixer/docs/suffix-tree-data-structure.md

 `ends`, and `link`.  `edges` contains children edges.  `ends` stores string endings.
 And `link` holds a suffix link.

 The root node has only children edges entry.
-The `edges` is a JavaScript `Map` where key is the first character of the edge and the value is the edge information or just the edge's child node.
+The `edges` is a JavaScript `Map` where each key is the first character of the edge and the value is the edge information or just the edge's child node.
 If an edge length is at least 2 characters, then edge information is an array.
 Or, if an edge is a leaf (has no branches below it), then it can be 1 character long and still be expressed as an array.
 Consider `s` entry under the root's edge children (see the example below).
 The corresponding `s` value is `[1, 3, 4, 3]`.
 The first number in the array is a string identifier.
 The word `ways` is entered second, therefore its identifier is 1.
-The second and third values are start index and length of the designated string that would give us an entire string version of an edge.
-In this case, within a word with the identifier of 1 we start at the fourth character (index of 3) and go until (but not including) the fifth character (length of 4).
+The second and third values are starting index and the length of the designated string.
+In this case, within a word with the identifier of 1, the edge starts at the fourth character (index of 3) and goes until (but not including) the fifth character (length of 4).
 This string slice from index 3 to 4 would be `s`.
 The fourth number in the array is an index within a specified string from which an entire string path (from the root to the present edge) can be obtained.

 Consider `w` entry under root's edge children.
 Its edge information is `[0, 0, 3, [edge child node]]`.
 The full edge is found by taking word 0 (i.e., `way`)